Amaliegade

 Amaliegade (/da/) is a street in central Copenhagen, Denmark, which makes up the longer of the two axes on which the Rococo district Frederiksstaden is centred.
-Amaliegade extends from Sankt Annæ Plads to Esplanaden, passing through the central plaza of Amalienborg Palace on the way where it intersects Frederiksgade, the other, shorter but more prominent, axis of the district.
+Amaliegade extends from Sankt Annæ Plads to Esplanaden, passing through the central plaza of Amalienborg Palace on the way, where it intersects Frederiksgade, the other, shorter but more prominent, axis of the district.

 The street is dominated by a number of elegant mansions, most of which are from the second half of the 18th century.
 At Amalienborg Palace, Amaliegade is spanned by a colonnade.
-Designed by royal architect Caspar Frederik Harsdorff, it was built in 1794-95 to connect Moltke's Palace, the residence of the king, to Schack's Palace where the Crown prince resided.
+Designed by royal architect Caspar Frederik Harsdorff, it was built in 1794-1795 to connect Moltke's Palace, the residence of the king, to Schack's Palace where the crown prince resided.

 Notable buildings

 No. 9: Collin's House

-Collin's Gouse (Danish.
+Collin's House (Danish.
 Den Collinske Gård) was built in 1751-1752 for bootmaker Peder Svendsen.
-The House breaks with schematic guidelines stipulated by Eigtved.
+The house breaks with schematic guidelines stipulated by Eigtved.
 It is receded from the street.
-Jonas Collin, a prominent citizen of his day, lived in the house from 1839-1861 and during those years Hans Christian Andersen was a frequent visitor to the house.
+Jonas Collin, a prominent citizen of his day, lived in the house from 1839-1861.
+During those years, Hans Christian Andersen was a frequent visitor to the house.

 No. 15-17

-Built 1754–56.
-They were designed by Nicolai Eigtved as two symmetrical houses of which one has been given an extra floor.
+Built 1754–1756, these were designed by Nicolai Eigtved as two symmetrical houses, one of which has an extra floor.